1A-OneAngstrom/SAMSON-Developer-Tutorials/README.md

 ### Python bindings

 - [PyBindTutorial](PyBindTutorial) - how to create python bindings for a SAMSON Extension. **Note:** Python path needs to be specified when building this extension.
 Due to this prerequisite, it is disabled by default.
 To enable it, uncomment the `ADD_SUBDIRECTORY( PyBindTutorial )` line in the root `CMakeLists.txt` file.
+See [PyBindTutorial/README.md](PyBindTutorial/README.md).